lazcad/Lazcad.Opc/README.md

 Lazcad.Opc
 ==========

-This is a quick fix for Off Page Connector in AutoCAD P&ID 2014 (Free BSD License)
+This is a quick fix for Off Page Connector in AutoCAD P&ID 2014 and 2015 (Free BSD License)

 To use this